The most interesting bits

 Kaleidoscope magazine has done an "Africa" issue; it wants to walk a fine line between identity politics and universalism.

 The summer issue of Kaleidoscope, a contemporary art magazine based in Milan, is devoted to ‘art and culture produced in (or related to) the African continent today.’
 It’s full of good stuff.
 Many of the artists we’ve written enthusiastically about in the last twelve months – Santu Mofokeng, Hassan Khan, Rotimi Fani-Kayode – are there, alongside some work we’ve been troubled by and critical of.
 I am largely ignorant of the provisions for fair use in international copyright law, so here’s a summary of the magazine’s contents, with liberal excerpts of some of the most interesting bits.

-1. A brief and curious essay on the work of Santu Mofokeng:
+One, a brief and curious essay on the work of Santu Mofokeng.
+To quote:

 His photographing from recalcitrant space outwards likely accounts for the vast difference between Mofokeng’s photography and that of his South African colleague David Goldblatt, who prefers an unbelievably sharp, clear-cut and transparent image.